 - Interlibrary loan staff may also use their discretion to acquire other items through purchase on demand when the cost for purchase is lower than the cost to loan an item.

 - Test Preparation Materials

-- Audio CDs (music, books on tape)
+- Audio CDs (music, audiobooks)

 - Obvious popular titles (such as Diet Books, Cookbooks, Self-Help, Get-Rich-Quick books)